 We see these regularly.
 Avoid them:

 • Assuming the cheapest quote includes everything.
 Some quotes look cheap because they exclude switchboard work, inverter upgrades, or monitoring setup.
-Read the detail.
+Read the details.

 • Not asking about VPP eligibility.
 Some battery models are not VPP-capable.
 If you want the NSW incentive, confirm your battery choice supports VPP before buying.